YuZhengM/scvmap-tutorial/docs/source/usage/dataBrowse.rst

 .. note::

-    The preferred search criteria above are to select the column that need to be retrieved, and then add the search content.
-This is a precise match and does not support fuzzy matching, but supports ignoring case.
+    The first step is to select the column that needs to be searched, then you can choose the search mode, add the search content, and click the ``Search`` button to get the search results.
 Click button ``Refresh`` to obtain the original table without any retrieved information.